Scripts

 3. What do we do here?
 Regen Agro & Conservation

-7. I request you to please introduce yourself, your name, what you study/work, where you come from and how many saplings you have planted
+7. Please introduce yourself, your name, what you study/work, where you come from and how many saplings you have planted

 8. Today we will deal with 3 questions.
 I request you to read the first question and write it on the board